mahjongg2/ZX81plus38/README.md

 26 July 2022, updated the BOM for ZX81+38 revision 1.8 added reichelt order codes (I have orderer the missing HC logic chips from here, as farnell is no loger an option for me)
 Added a new component placement drawing that corrects the wrongly mixed logic family's and adds some extra info, use this drawing for revision 1.8
+Addded rev 1.8 Schematic (.PDF in black and white) for other (.PNG older or color schematics) see my Revspace pages Uploaded PCB production files gerber and drill files, (I checked them with a gerber viewer, they should be okay)